Computing Vision (Subject Lead: Mrs S. Barnett)

-We welcome you to review the Intent and Implementation documents to see how the Computing curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the Computing curriculum is put into practice.

 Subject Lead Statement

 I would like to introduce myself as Mrs Barnett, computing subject leader here at Alexandra Junior School.
 At Alexandra Junior School, we are lucky to have a wide variety of computing equipment.
-Compared to other schools we have many more iPads, kindles and laptops available to us.
+Compared to other schools we have many more iPads, kindles, laptops and Chrome books available to us.
 Each classroom has an interactive Promethean whiteboard which is used by both teachers and children in order to model learning.
 Our computing equipment is widely used by all teachers in order to deliver the computing curriculum effectively.

 Our children are digital natives so it is important that they understand that computers and the internet have not always been available to us therefore it is important for the children to understand the way in which the world of computing has advanced over the years in order for them to understand where technology can take us in the future.

 Technology is changing the lives of everyone.
 Through teaching computing, we equip children to participate in a rapidly-changing world where work and leisure activities are increasingly transformed by technology.
 It is our intention to enable children to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating and effective way.
 We want children to know more, remember more and understand more in computing so that they leave our school computer literate.